 You'll need to use your myIR account user ID and password to authorise these submissions from your software.
 This is a one-off process to establish a link between your software and us.

-- File upload from your Payroll returns account in myIR
+- File upload from your Payroll account in myIR

 You can send your information through File return or File transfer link.
 From here, the process is similar to ir-File.

-- Onscreen in your Payroll returns account in myIR
+- Onscreen in your Payroll account in myIR

 Onscreen filing is similar to the current process for filing your Employer monthly schedule (IR348).

-Filing employee details and employer deductions from the Payroll returns account in myIR
+Filing employee details and employer deductions from the Payroll account in myIR

 - use the New/departing employees function in your Employees tab to submit new or departing employees' details

-Once you've opted into payday filing the owner of the myIR account will be the only person with access to the Payroll returns account.
-The account owner can delegate access to new or existing users so they can payday file through the Payroll returns account.
+The owner of the myIR account will be the only person with initial access to the Payroll account.
+The account owner can delegate access to new or existing users so they can payday file through the Payroll account.

 You can check Manage account access to find out who has access to the account.
 The User access report will provide you a list of who has access to what service.